alisadiq91/financeTracker/README.md

 4. Patterns and information – the username and password fields only allow A-Z and 0-9 to be entered.
 The username must be between 5-15 characters, and the password 7-15 characters.
 This information is shown below the relative field for the user.

-5. Once the user registers, a flash message is shown to tell them they have successfully registered and they are taken to their profile page.
+5. Once the user registers, a flash message is shown to tell them they have successfully registered, and they are taken to their profile page.

 #### **Desktop and Mobile view**